lyndoncore/lyndon/README.md

 ###### css/embedded.css

-This is the css that goes in the head of index.html.
+This is the CSS that goes in the head of index.html.
 It has it's own gulp task to compress and autoprefix it.
-Use this file over modifying css directly on index.html.
+Use this file over modifying CSS directly on index.html.

 ###### js/embedded.js

 This is the JavaScript that goes in the head of index.html.
-It's manually run through JSHint, and Google Closure Compiler before being placed in the index.html head.
+It's run through JSHint, and Google Closure Compiler before being placed in the index.html head.

 ###### js/dev-scripts.js

-This is JavaScript file that we use locally to test our scripts.
+This is the JavaScript file that we use to locally test our scripts.
 We point to it while developing, and reference it's product, scripts.js when deployed.

 # Deploying to S3